-VI.F.4.c)

-A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee will not consider requests for exceptions to the 80-hour weekly limit.

-VI.F.5.
-Moonlighting

-VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core)
+VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.
+The Review Committee will not consider requests for exceptions to the 80-hour weekly limit. ^(Detail) VI.F.5.
+Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety. ^(Core) VI.F.5.a).(1) External moonlighting is allowed at the program director's discretion.

-VI.F.5.b) Time spent by fellows in internal and external moonlighting discretion.